The decision to start your own business can be overwhelming.

 You could also hire a registered agent service to take care of the job for you.
 However, you won't be getting a registered agent service free of charge.

-In order to work as a Kentucky LLC registered agent, an individual must meet certain requirements and file paperwork with the Kentucky Secretary of State.
+In order to work as a registered agent in Kentucky, an individual must meet certain requirements and file paperwork with the Kentucky Secretary of State.

 For one, they need to have a physical street address in the state.
 They also need to meet certain age and citizenship requirements, as well as pass a background check conducted by the Kentucky Bureau of Investigations.